beehive-lab/TornadoVM/README.md

 ## 1. Installation

-In Linux and Mac OSx, TornadoVM can be installed with the [installer](https://github.com/beehive-lab/tornadovm-installer).
+In Linux and Mac OSx, TornadoVM can be installed by the [installer](https://github.com/beehive-lab/tornadovm-installer).
 Althernatively, TornadoVM can be installed either [from source](INSTALL.md) or by [using Docker](assembly/src/docs/13_INSTALL_WITH_DOCKER.md).